How can I understand autism from a Somali perspective?

 • It is a lifelong condition

-Everyone with autism is different from each other.
+Every autistic person is different from each other.

-A child with autism might have difficulties with:
+An autistic child might have difficulties with:

 • Understanding what people are saying and knowing how to respond